If you have no employer to withhold federal taxes, then you're responsible for withholding your own.

 The IRS imposes four payment deadlines throughout the year.
 If you earn all of your income through self-employment, it’s more likely you will have to make four payments than an employee who has insufficient withholding.
 As a general rule, you don’t have to make your first estimated tax payment until you earn sufficient income that is taxable.

-In 2017 for example, the first payment deadline covers income you earn between Jan.
+The first payment deadline covers income you earn between Jan.
 1 and March 31.
 If you are employed during this period and have sufficient amounts withheld from your paycheck, you need not make an estimated payment for this period.
 However, if you start earning income as an independent contractor during the second period of April 1 through May 31, then your first payment may be due by the second deadline.

 Step 4: Avoid late-payment penalties

 When you fail to make estimated tax payments on time or underpay your tax, then the IRS penalizes you by imposing interest charges on your underpayment.
 For example, if you are required to make a $1,000 payment on April 15 but you only send the IRS $600, a penalty will accrue on your $400 underpayment each month until it is paid.